 RESOLVE Internship Program

-RESOLVE understands the value of hands-on experience before graduation, and we are committed to mentoring the next generation of environmental, public health, and natural resource collaborative leaders.
+RESOLVE understands the value of hands-on experience before and after graduation, and we are committed to mentoring the next generation of environmental, public health, and natural resource collaborative leaders.
 RESOLVE’s internship program offers opportunities for students to gain insight in the practical applications of collaboration and consensus building to further their own education.
 In addition to our policy internship program, we sometimes offer internships focused on a specific skill set outside of collaboration and consensus building.

 Who are we looking for?

 - You have completed at least three years of full-time studies at a university or equivalent institution towards the completion of a degree.
+For some internships we may seek more experience.

 - You possess an interest in collaboration and public policy.